- MEN'S SPORTS

 Five years ago, 11 Grove City swimmers earned NCAA Division III All-America distinction as the Wolverines placed sixth in the team standings at the NCAA Championships.
 During the 2008-09 regular season, Grove City went 12-2 overall and won the Presidents’ Athletic Conference title for the second straight season.

 In 2010, Fritz guided Grove City to an 11-2 overall record and a third straight conference title.
 Eight Wolverine swimmers qualified for the NCAA Championships.
 Fourteen men’s swimmers have earned NCAA All-America honors during his tenure as head coach.
 In 2006, Courage became Grove City’s first men’s swimmer to earn a national title.

-Fritz has guided Grove City to a 98-42 overall dual-meet record, including a College-record 15 victories during the 2006-07 season.
-In 2006-07, Grove City posted victories over eventual NCAA Division III champion Kenyon, perennial power Case Western Reserve, NCAA Division I institution Butler and archrival Westminster.
+Fritz has guided Grove City to a 104-52 overall dual-meet record, including a College-record 15 victories during the 2006-07 season.
+That year, Grove City posted victories over eventual NCAA Division III champion Kenyon, perennial power Case Western Reserve, NCAA Division I institution Butler and archrival Westminster.